This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 These exercises are appropriate for either men or women and can be modified to match a person’s unique fitness level.

-I’ve included a video of a circuit training workout for over 50 lower within this article.
-You can also use this video as inspiration and as a jumping-off point to create your own exciting and results-effective circuit workouts.
+Lower within this article, I’ve included a video of a circuit training workout.
+You can also use this video as inspiration and a jumping-off point to create your own results-effective circuit workouts.

 Circuit Training Considerations for People Over 50

-The genius of circuit training for people over the age of fifty is that exercises can be chosen that are healthier for the joints.
+The genius of circuit training for people over 50 is that exercises that are healthier for the joints can be chosen.

 Understanding the Logic Behind This Circuit Training Workout for Over 50

 A “circuit” is a collection of exercises done consecutively.

 My typical circuit training workout will involve the following:

 - At the end of the fifth exercise, I take a 3-minute rest before repeating the same circuit.